James Findley, Vice-Consul General U.S.A

 29th August 2019

-In the second instalment of the 'Consular Series' the Young Diplomats hosted Madame Boisbouvier-Wylie in the Executive Lounge at the International Chamber House.
+In the second instalment of the 'Consular Series', Young Diplomats Society hosted Madame Boisbouvier-Wylie in the Executive Lounge at the International Chamber House.
 Madame Boisbouvier-Wylie provided a keynote speech outlining her role as the Honorary Consulate General of France in Melbourne, outlining the establishment and history of the French Consulate in Melbourne.

 Madame Boisbouvier-Wylie’s talk was followed by a networking session with drinks and canapés.